learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 ## Summary

-In this introductory lab, you learned how to create a time series object in Python using Pandas.
-You learned how to check timestamp values as the data index and you learned about basic data handling techniques for time-series data for further analysis.
+In this introductory lab, you learned how to load and manipulate time series data in Python using Pandas.
+You confirmed that the index was set appropriately, performed queries to subset the data, and practiced identifying and addressing missing values.